autonity/docs.autonity.org/concepts/staking/index.md

 For details on how to claim and the functionality for claiming staking rewards, see:

 - How to [Claim Staking Rewards](/delegators/claim-rewards/).

+## Newton inflation rewards
+Newton [inflation rewards](/glossary/#inflation-rewards) are a distribution of newly minted newton by the Newton [inflation mechanism](/glossary/#inflation-mechanism) to all holders of bonded stake [participating](/glossary/#participation-rate) in securing the [Autonity network](/glossary/#autonity-network).

+For more detail see the [Newton](/concepts/protocol-assets/newton/) concept and [Total supply and newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation).

+### Reward distribution
+Newton [inflation rewards](/glossary/#inflation-rewards) are minted and distributed to stakers at the end of each epoch by the Newton [inflation mechanism](/glossary/#inflation-mechanism).
+On emission the newton inflation reward is [automatically bonded](/glossary/#autobond) by the protocol to the validator nodes where [participating](/glossary/#participation-rate) Newton is staked.
+The bonded stake balances of the individual stake delegators (i.e. for [delegated](/glossary/#delegated) and [self-bonded](/glossary/#self-bonded) stake) is incremented accordingly to reflect the inflation received.

 ## Staking accounts